Access Files Policy Report Partners Impact Data Pedagogy Framework The Dossier

 >80%

-of students explicitly recommended that lessons like this remain a permanent part of the middle school curriculum.
+of students explicitly recommended that lessons like this remain a permanent part of the history curriculum.

 "It makes me realize that Asian hate goes back to the 1800s, and it's been a problem that has been around for a long time."